Picture books broaden the lens through which we see the world. What do we learn when we look more carefully?

 Our programming draws on The Carle’s collection and exhibitions to create unique opportunities for learning.
 Participants are encouraged to ask questions, tell their stories, and make art.
 They’ll discover how words and pictures can intersect to create meaning and foster cross-cultural understanding.

-Our professional development workshops celebrate the picture book as an art form.
 Explore ways to engage children through storytelling, self-expression, art-making, and creative play.

 Field Trips and Tours